Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Several important cases

 Consider a collection of elementary quantum operations $G_n$, acting on respective Hilbert space $\mathcal{H}_n$.
 Each is at-best individually optimized, such that dissipation is minimized for some $\q_{0,n}$.
 Suppose we place them in parallel to build a composite $N$-partite operation $\bigotimes_{n=1}^N G_n$.
 Individual optimization implies that the minimally dissipative state, $\q_0 = \bigotimes_{n=1}^N \q_{0, n}$ will take a product form.
 Each reduced state $\rho_{0,n}$ input to the elementary operation $G_n$ may produce some mismatch dissipation if $\rho_{0,n} \neq \q_{0,n}$.
 Moreover, if the input to our computation, $\rho_0$, has correlations, we will incur additional dissipation from any lost correlation:

-(See App.~\ref{sec:ModDiss}.)
+(See App.~\ref{sec:ModDiss} for details of the derivation.)
 When $N=2$, this corresponds to the change in quantum mutual information induced by $G_1 \otimes G_2$ ~\cite{Boyd18b, Riec19b, Loom20a}.
 This quantity is relevant, for example, when correlations are destroyed through local measurements or local erasure protocols.

+In contrast to previous approaches~\cite{Boyd18b, Riec19b, Loom20a}, our derivation of modularity dissipation is valid for any parallel computation occurring in finite time, regardless of the local free energies of the memory elements utilized.

 Individual component optimization is further limited when these parallel operations are embedded in series---since gate placement in a larger circuit will almost invariably change the distribution of input states it will encounter.
 Thus, a complex composite circuit is very unlikely to reach Landauer's limit.